infomongo/infomongo.github.io/freelance-writer.md

 ## Search Engine Optimization (SEO)

 If you are blogging as part of a content marketing strategy, SEO is an important consideration.
 I have a good grasp of the basics.
-For example, [this post](/posts/presenting-mulitple-design-options) currently ranks second on google for the search “[presenting multiple design options](https://www.google.com/search?hl=en&q=presenting%20multiple%20design%20options).”
+For example, [this post](/posts/presenting-mulitple-design-options) currently ranks first on google for the search “[presenting multiple design options](https://www.google.com/search?hl=en&q=presenting%20multiple%20design%20options).”

 There are a lot of factors that affect ranking, and I can’t promise that your post will be on the first page of results.
 But I will maximize your ranking, and I understand which details matter most.